CuMA: Aligning LLMs with Sparse Cultural Values via Demographic-Aware Mixture of Adapters: Problem Formulation

 We formalize cultural alignment as a conditional modeling problem, where response validity depends on the user's cultural context.
 Let $\mathcal{X}$ denote the space of inputs (e.g., prompts), $\mathcal{Y}$ the space of responses, and $\mathcal{D}$ the set of demographic profiles (e.g., region, ideology) serving as observable proxies for latent cultural values.
 The objective is to learn a conditional model $P_\theta(y \mid x, d)$ that maximizes the likelihood of culturally resonant responses.

-Unlike consensus-based tasks (e.g., safety~\cite{lu2025alignmentsafetylargelanguage,zhao2025improvingllmsafetyalignment} or math reasoning~\cite{ahn2024largelanguagemodelsmathematical,azerbayev2024llemmaopenlanguagemodel}) where an optimal response $y^*$ is invariant to user attributes (i.e., $P(y|x, d) \approx P(y|x)$), cultural alignment operates in a pluralistic setting~\cite{tao_cultural_2024}.
-Here, the optimal response distribution varies across $\mathcal{D}$.
+A crucial distinction exists between \textit{consensus} and \textit{non-consensus} tasks.
+For consensus-based tasks (e.g., safety~\cite{lu2025alignmentsafetylargelanguage,10.5555/3780338.3783444} or math reasoning~\cite{ahn-etal-2024-large,azerbayev2024llemmaopenlanguagemodel}), an optimal response $y^*$ is invariant to user attributes (i.e., $P(y|x, d) \approx P(y|x)$), and a single model is sufficient.
+However, cultural alignment is inherently a \textit{non-consensus} problem~\cite{tao_cultural_2024}: the optimal response distribution varies across $\mathcal{D}$, and conflicting values can be simultaneously valid.
 To maximize utility, the model should explicitly model the dependency on $d$, rather than marginalizing over it.